List of Tenchi Muyo! characters: Neju Na Melmas

 From the first moment she set foot on the ship, Neju was almost inseparable from Seina, which caused quite a bit of jealousy between the girls.
 She was even present when, during a pirate attack, Fuku was hatched.ConfrontationIt was while the girls were monitoring a visit to the ship's holodeck between Seina, Neju and Fuku that Kiriko discovered the truth.
 She had seen around Neju's neck a golden necklace which identified her as the high priestess of Melmas.
 Armed with this knowledge, the girls went to confront Neju, but were partially paralyzed by her as a show of her powers.
 But everything was patched-up when Neju gave a little encouragement to Fuku when a major pirate attack was launched by the ship.

 When the Kamidake II finally arrived at the G.P.
 Academy, they learned from Seto that the pirate attack were more than likely an assassination attempt against Neju.
 She went on to explain that Neju was near the point where she has to select her successor and would soon enter a secular life, which would normally require her to remain on Melmas for five years.
 But since she would still face death by enemies she gained during her tenure, it was decided that Neju should enter the G.P.
-Academy as a student.Neju on EarthDuring a brief stopover on Earth, the Kamidake II crew was surprised that Neju had showed up at Seina's new home (built from the interest accrued from an account of his pay and sent to his family).
+Academy as a student.Neju on EarthDuring a brief stopover on Earth, the Kamidake II crew was surprised that Neju had shown up at Seina's new home (built from the interest accrued from an account of his pay and sent to his family).
 She had a body double stand-in for her so that she could travel to Earth, mostly to find out about Seina's life on Earth.